signalfx/signalfx-dotnet-tracing/docs/advanced-config.md

 | `SIGNALFX_TRACE_PARTIAL_FLUSH_ENABLED` | Enable to export traces that contain a minimum number of closed spans, as defined by `SIGNALFX_TRACE_PARTIAL_FLUSH_MIN_SPANS`. | `false` |
 | `SIGNALFX_TRACE_PARTIAL_FLUSH_MIN_SPANS` | Minimum number of closed spans in a trace before it's exported.
 The default value is ``500``.
 Requires the value of the ``SIGNALFX_TRACE_PARTIAL_FLUSH_ENABLED`` environment variable to be ``true``. | `500` |

-### Exporting directly to Splunk Observabilty Cloud
+### Exporting directly to Splunk Observability Cloud

 By default, all telemetry is
 sent to the local instance of [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector).